 If it is determined by the Vice President of Student Affairs or appropriate administrator that a student's conduct poses a continuing threat to the health or well-being of any member of the academic community or the activities of the college, one may suspend the student from a course of the College until the investigation of the student's conduct can be completed.
 Prior to suspension, the student shall be given the opportunity to explain one's conduct to Vice President of Student Affairs or appropriate administrator.
-The instructor or administrative officer reporting the incident of student misconduct shall file a charge under (See C.1) with the Vice President of Student Affairs or appropriate administrator within one business day following the incident.
-The Vice President of Student Affairs or appropriate administrator shall resolve the matter in a timely fashion utilizing the steps outlined below.
+The instructor or administrative officer reporting the incident of student misconduct shall file a charge under (See C.1) with the Vice President of Student Affairs or appropriate administrator of Student Affairs or appropriate administrator within one business day following the incident.
+The Vice President of Student Affairs or appropriate administrator of student Affairs or appropriate administrator shall resolve the matter in a timely fashion utilizing the steps outlined below.